 From Paris, there is a TGV that leaves from Gare de Montparnasse and goes to Auray, which serves as a connection point for those going to Quiberon.

-There is a seasonal shuttle train called the Tire-Bouchon (which means corkscrew in French) that runs in July and August from the closest train station in Auray into Quiberon.
-The tire-bouchon leaves several times daily, takes 40 mins and costs about €3.
-From Septembner to June a SNCF bus service links Auray to Quiberon, which takes just under an hour and costs about €6.50.
+There is a seasonal shuttle train called the Tire-Bouchon (which means “corkscrew” in French) that runs in July and August from the closest train station in Auray into Quiberon.
+The Tire-Bouchon leaves several times daily, takes 40 minutes and costs about €3.
+From September to June an SNCF bus service links Auray to Quiberon, which takes just under an hour and costs about €6.50.

 Where to Stay in Quiberon

-Because Quiberon is a well-known resort town even among French nationals, there are many small hotels, chamber d’hotes (bed and breakfast type of accommodations in people’s homes) and houses with apartments for rent along the coast.
+Because Quiberon is a well-known resort town even among the French, there are many small hotels, chambre d’hôtes (bed and breakfasts) and houses with apartments for rent along the coast.
 Make sure you book well in advance if you are planning on trying to go Quiberon in July or August, as these places often book up well in advance.
-However, because Quiberon is a resort town, it is also a town with lots of hotels in France.